tjmacphee/Craigslisttester/README.md

 ---
 #### Running the tests
 - Copy the `config.properties_example` in `src/test/resources/` & rename to `config.properties`
 - Set chrome driver path
-  - Set login and password with premade email & desired password
 - Open a terminal and enter the following
-    - `cd runescapetester`
+    - `cd zillowtester`
     - `mvn test`

 #### Common issues